Apprenticeships

 You will earn and learn at the same time.
 Although the initial wages can often be quite low, this is because you are just starting out and need time to be effective in your job.
 As you progress through your training, your wages are likely to increase, with your fully qualified rate matching the adult wage rate for your sector.

 Many of our Modern Apprentice programmes require attendance at UHI Shetland.
-For some disciplines, you must attend other Scottish colleges such as Inverness, Aberdeen, Glasgow and Edinburgh.
-Travel and lodging costs for attending mainland colleges are met by us.
+For some disciplines, you must attend other Scottish colleges.
+Travel and lodging costs for attending mainland colleges are booked by your employer and reimbursed by Skills Development Scotland on production of receipts.

 View our full Vocational Training Guide for 2023 here.
 The guide will take you through our full range of vocational training opportunities and provides contact details for vocational training coordinators who are involved in different subject areas.